A Guide To Green Gemstones

 2022 06 01 12 52 51

-“Aventurescence” describes the visual effect caused by minute crystal inclusions in a particular group of gemstones, giving them a shimmery appearance.
-Aventurine is one such gemstone characterized by its translucency and blueish, mint green color.
+“Aventurescence” describes the visual effect caused by minute crystal inclusions in this particular group of gemstones, giving them a shimmery appearance.
+Aventurine is also characterized by its translucency and blueish, mint green color.

 Green Gemstones for Occasional Wear